<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1">

-Fur factory farms – cruel and filthy places – have been banned in the UK for 20 years, but the British Fashion Council (BFC) has yet to reflect the changing times and British values by committing to a cruelty-free future.
-Join us in urging it to ban environmentally destructive fur and leather from its catwalks.
+The British Fashion Council (BFC) is yet to reflect the changing times and British values by committing to a cruelty-free future.
+Join us in urging it to ban environmentally destructive exotic skins, leather, and feathers from its catwalks.

 Leather Destroys the Planet